-The Department of Student Activities and Orientation in consultation with Risk Management has assessed the risk associated with RSOs holding Bake Sales to raise funds and has determined that Bake Sales will be allowed with the following guidelines:
+The Office of Student Engagement in consultation with Risk Management has assessed the risk associated with RSOs holding Bake Sales to raise funds and has determined that Bake Sales will be allowed with the following guidelines:

 - The Bake Sale is to be restricted to baked goods and candy that are "non-perishable." - Examples of food NOT allowed would be any pies that require refrigeration.
 Pies that have meringues or are made of custard, cream or pudding are NOT allowed.
-No cakes with Whipped

-- Cream or Cream Cheese based frosting.
+No cakes with Whipped Cream or Cream Cheese based frosting.
 The basic rule is if it must be refrigerated it CANNOT be sold on campus at a Bake Sale. - Information should be presented that includes the contents of all baked materials to ensure that consumers are aware of all ingredients to avoid allergy issues.
 This can be displayed on a 3x5 index card. - The goods sold at the Bake Sale will be sealed and the product not left open to the elements for possible contamination by flying birds, dust, debris etc. - The product will be served with single service disposable utensils and plates.
 Food utensils such as forks, knives and spoons must be individually factory sealed.
-Single serving portions of product will be pre-portioned and wrapped prior to the beginning of the sale. - Tables on which the product will be displayed will be washed and sanitized prior to service and all persons serving must wash their hands prior to serving customers and any time their hands have become contaminated during the sale. - Member serving food will need to submit proof of having a food handler license to the Department of Student Activities and Orientation when you submit your program. - If drinks are to be served at the event only canned or plastic bottled drinks are allowed.
+Single serving portions of product will be pre-portioned and wrapped prior to the beginning of the sale.

+- Tables on which the product will be displayed will be washed and sanitized prior to service and all persons serving must wash their hands prior to serving customers and any time their hands have become contaminated during the sale. - Member serving food will need to submit proof of having a food handler license to the Office of Student Engagement when you submit your program. - If drinks are to be served at the event only canned or plastic bottled drinks are allowed.
 The drinks can be held on ice in a container but the ice must be used ONLY for keeping the drinks cold.
-No ice for human consumption is allowed. - Any Bake Sale event could be subject to an inspection by Risk Management and/or the Department of Student Activities and Orientation.
-The Inspector reserves the right to limit what product can be sold on campus if they deem that product unsuitable or unsafe for human consumption. - The above guidelines do not affect departmental parties, picnics etc. unless the event is a fundraiser in which case other policies, procedures and guidelines may come into effect. - It is the desire of the Department of Student Activities and Orientation and Risk Management to help ensure that RSO events are conducted safely and with little or no risk to the campus population.
+No ice for human consumption is allowed. - Any Bake Sale event could be subject to an inspection by Risk Management and/or the Office of Student Engagement.
+The Inspector reserves the right to limit what product can be sold on campus if he/she deems that product unsuitable or unsafe for human consumption. - The above guidelines do not affect departmental parties, picnics etc. unless the event is a fundraiser in which case other policies, procedures and guidelines may come into effect. - It is the desire of the Office of Student Engagement and Risk Management to help ensure that RSO events are conducted safely and with little or no risk to the campus population.